beginning of content

 Objective tinnitus can be caused by noise coming from:

-Tinnitus is sometimes known as ‘ringing in the ears’, but if you have the condition you might hear:
+Tinnitus is sometimes known as 'ringing in the ears', but you might hear:

 The noise can be faint or loud.
-It can occur in one or both ears.
-Sometimes the noise may feel like a sensation inside your head.
+It can happen in one or both ears.
+Sometimes you may feel the noise inside your head.

-Some people with tinnitus also have symptoms of hearing loss or vertigo.
+Some people with tinnitus also have signs of hearing loss or vertigo.

-In some cases, people describe tinnitus that makes the sound of regular pulsations.
-This is known as pulsatile tinnitus.
+In some cases, people describe pulsating (throbbing) sounds.
+This is called pulsatile tinnitus.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.